-This bill is currently in the Senate Business and Professions Committee.
+This bill is currently in the Senate Business and Professions Committee; it is no longer active.

 This bill allows rural hospitals, as defined, to employ physicians and surgeons to provide medical services at the hospital or any other health facility that the rural hospital owns or operations.